Events

 East Gallery, Maison Française, Buell Hall

-Catherine Cusset in conversation with Elisabeth Ladenson
+A talk by Catherine Cusset in conversation with Elisabeth Ladenson

 One has a reputation for being a difficult writer; the other is an easy painter, accessible to all.
 Catherine Cusset has devoted a novel to the British David Hockney and a personal essay to Marcel Proust.
 In their work she finds a life lesson, inspiration, comfort, irony, and a certainty: that art is a life saver, and that you should only write, or paint, what matters to you.